tytydraco/yessleep/out/I_was_told_to_keep_a_journal_as_the_primary_caregiver_To_help_grief.md

 "You don't look very well."
 She said concerned.
 Tilting her face to look at me.
 I turned away.

 "I just can't believe it.
 It's some kind of miracle.
 I need some water."
 This satisfied her and she got out of bed with ease and started to hum while she got ready for the day.
 The sun has risen.
 I stepped out into the kitchen and shoved my head under faucet.
-I came up only after taste in my mouth was gone.
+I came up only after the taste in my mouth was gone.
 I looked down into the sink with one plate, one fork, and one knife and began doing dishes.